2010–2017 Toronto serial homicides: Married life

-McArthur began working for Eaton's department stores as a buyer's assistant around 1973, in a downtown Toronto building later demolished for construction of the Eaton Centre.
-A few blocks north from McArthur's workplace, a gay village was forming on Yonge Street between College and Wellesley streets, same-sex adult sexual behaviour having been decriminalized in 1969.
-McArthur left Eaton's in 1978 and began working as a travelling salesman for McGregor Socks, soliciting department stores to carry his merchandise.
-He later worked as a merchandising representative for Stanfield's, a garment company.
+Around 1973, McArthur began working at an Eaton's department store in downtown Toronto as a buyer's assistant.
+He left this employment in 1978 and began working as a travelling salesman for McGregor Socks, soliciting department stores to carry his merchandise.
+McArthur later worked as a merchandising representative for Stanfield's, a garment company.

 In the mid-1970s, McArthur's father was diagnosed with a brain tumour and was sent to a nursing home.
-McArthur became disappointed when his mother took interest in another man and grew much closer to his father at this time.
+McArthur became disappointed when his mother took interest in another man, and grew much closer to his father at this time.
 His mother died of cancer in 1978 and his father died in 1981.

 In 1979, McArthur and his wife moved into a house on Ormond Drive in Oshawa; by 1981 they had a daughter, Melanie, and a son, Todd.
-In 1986, the McArthurs bought a home on Cartref Avenue in Oshawa.
-He became very active in his church, keeping himself busy to avoid examining his homosexual feelings.
+In 1986, the family bought a home on Cartref Avenue in Oshawa.
+McArthur became very active in his church, keeping himself busy to avoid examining his homosexual feelings.

-McArthur began having sexual affairs with men in the early 1990s.
-More than a year later he came out of the closet to his wife but they continued living together.
-Sometime after 1993, McArthur's employment in the clothing trade came to an end and the couple faced financial difficulty, in part due to legal issues connected to their then-teenaged son, Todd, who was obsessively making obscene phone calls to women he did not know.
+McArthur began having affairs with men in the early 1990s.
+He eventually came out to his wife, but they continued living together.
+Sometime after 1993, McArthur's employment in the clothing trade came to an end.
+The couple faced financial difficulty, in part due to legal issues connected to their then-teenaged son, Todd, who had been prosecuted for making obscene phone calls to women.
 The couple mortgaged their home in 1997 and declared bankruptcy in 1999.

-McArthur separated from his wife in 1997 and moved to Toronto, as there was no gay community in Oshawa at that time.
+McArthur separated from his wife in 1997 and moved to Toronto, as there was only a small gay community in Oshawa at that time.
 He frequented the bars of Church and Wellesley, Toronto's gay village, and moved into an apartment on Don Mills Road while pursuing a four-year relationship with another man.
 When they broke up and his divorce was being finalized, McArthur saw a psychiatrist and was prescribed Prozac for several months.
-At about this time he was attempting to gain work as a landscaper.
+At about this time he began his career as a landscaper.